alexandrsek/react-todo-mvp/README.md

 # React Todo MVP
-This is a simple todo app made from scratch with React in less than 6 hours.
-The main goal was to create the minimum viable product and detertmine the posible development roadmap.
+This is a simple to-do app made from scratch with React in less than 6 hours.
+The main goal was to create the minimum viable product and determine the possible development roadmap.

 ### Possible development roadmap
 - [x] Create a simple MVP todo using React.